AI use in award entries – research by The Independent Awards Standards Council

 Against:

-“AI may have a place in the world but I find it insulting personally as I like to be communicated with by a real human, and to know effort has been used to create the award entry”
+“AI may have a place in the world but I find it insulting personally as I like to be communicated with by a real human, and to know effort has been used to create the award entry.”

 “I think it’s lazy and takes away from the people who’ve spent the time writing their entries… I think people who’ve committed the time to putting their entries together should be prioritised over those who haven’t.”

-Can judges spot AI-generated content and do they care?
+Can judges spot AI-generated content, and do they care?

-Of those who took part, 93% of judges had judged award entries in 2024 and the remainder had most recently judged awards in 2023.
-So their views were all current enough for the purposes of this research.
+Of those who took part, 93% of judges had judged award entries in 2024 and the remainder had most recently judged awards in 2023; so their views were all current enough for the purposes of this research.

 This research next sought to clarify whether, when it comes to AI-generated content, judges (a) noticed or (b) cared.